Getting the best credit deal

 you in the long term.

 Getting the best loan

 Don't be tempted to borrow more than you need.
-If your
+If your situation

-up struggling to manage your debts.
+struggling to manage your debts.

 Use our borrowing and credit